unaffected/ruthless.heavens/README.md

 Ruthless Heavens is a fast-paced, competitive deck-building game in which players strive to reach the peaks of power.

 Set in a brutal fantasy world where the very fabric of existence is defined by its denizens relentless pursuit for power.
-Here, all know woe, and even the heavens are ruthless.
+Here, all know woe and even the heavens are ruthless.

 There are countless paths to the summit, all treacherous.
 Every decision a gamble.
 Every gamble, life or death.